Alpha Lupi

-Alpha Lupi (α Lupi, α Lup), also named Uridim, is a blue giant star, and the brightest star in the southern constellation of Lupus.
+Alpha Lupi (α Lupi, α Lup), also named Uridim, is a binary star, and the brightest star in the southern constellation of Lupus.
 According to the Bortle Dark-Sky Scale, its apparent visual magnitude of 2.3 makes it readily visible to the naked eye even from highly light-polluted locales.
 Based upon parallax measurements made during the Hipparcos mission, the star is around 460 ly from the Solar System.
 It is one of the nearest supernova candidates.